-DWELLING, MULTIPLE-- A building designed for or occupied by three (3) or more families living independently of each other and doing their own cooking therein, including apartment houses and garden apartments, but not including motels.
+DWELLING, MULTIPLE (MULTIPLEX) -- A building designed for or occupied by three (3) or more families living independently of each other and doing their own cooking therein, including apartment houses, garden apartments, townhouses, etc, but not including motels.

-DWELLING, SINGLE-FAMILY-- A detached building designed for or occupied exclusively by one (1) family.
+DWELLING, SINGLE-FAMILY -- A detached building designed for or occupied exclusively by one (1) family.

 DWELLING, TOWNHOUSE-- An independent dwelling with cooking, sleeping and sanitary facilities, designed for occupancy by one (1) family, which is attached to similar dwelling types by not more than two (2) party walls extending from the foundation to the roof.
 There shall be two (2) means of access directly from the outside for each unit, which shall not provide access in common with any other unit.
-A townhouse may include a building or structure in fee simple, condominium or a combination of both.
 In no case shall a townhouse contain more than one (1) dwelling unit.